beforesemicolon/markup/docs/documentation/templating/index.md

 #### childNodes

-The `childNodes` will give you and array of top level Nodes rendered by the template.
+The `childNodes` will give you an array of top level Nodes rendered by the template.

 ```javascript
 const temp = html`